Jeimer Candelario Preview, Player Props: Cubs vs. Brewers

 Jeimer Candelario At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 97th, his on-base percentage ranks 51st, and he is 45th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 95th in batting average, 54th in on-base percentage, and 40th in slugging.

-- Candelario has driven home a run in 45 games this season (32.8%), including more than one RBI in 13.1% of his games and producing three or more of his team's runs on six occasions..
+- In 33.3% of his games this season, Candelario has had at least one RBI.
+He's picked up more than one in 13.0% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.